Privacy Notice

 5. Transfer to third countries

-- Google (Google Maps, Google Analytics, Google Fonts): Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (adequacy decision, certified for the EU-US Data Privacy Framework);
+- Google (Google Tag Manager, Google Fonts): Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (adequacy decision, certified for the EU-US Data Privacy Framework);

 - HubSpot (marketing and tracking tool): HubSpot Inc., 25 First Street, Cambridge, MA 02141, USA (adequacy decision, certified for the EU-US Data Privacy Framework);